 We will be building an app which includes all 3 aspects of NPM.

-1. Registry
+- Registry

-2. CLI
+- CLI

-3. Website
+- Website

 The aim is to get a basic PoC which will work for all 3.

-Using an example-lib (a small package which returns some text) and example-app (a small express server using the previous package) we can test it works.
+(a small express server using the previous package) we can test it works.

-Wrapping all of the above in a single mono-repository with multiple packages.
+Wrapping all of the above in a single mono-repository with multiple packages

 Registry